xem/3DShomebrew/README.md

 - Note the IP and port displayed on the upper screen (for example: "IP: 192.168.0.128 port 5000")
 - Start a FTP client on your desktop, and use these credentials to get connected.
 - If asked, choose "anonymous connection".
-- You should now see your SD card's filesystem and be able to drag & drop files and folders in the "3ds" folder of your SD card.
+- You should now see your SD / microSD card's filesystem and be able to drag & drop files and folders in the "3ds" folder of your card.
 - Press B to quit ftPONY and launch your new apps.

 <img src="http://img.ctrlv.in/img/14/11/22/54709afe2f047.png" width=700>